-Floodplain Fisheries and Aquaculture in Bangladesh and India
+Full Title: Floodplain Fisheries and Aquaculture in Bangladesh and India

-The CPWF Research Into Use project “Floodplain Fisheries and Aquaculture in Bangladesh and India” builds on lessons learned from the activities implemented in Bangladesh of the phase 1 project PN35: Community Based Fish Culture in Irrigation Systems and Seasonal Floodplains.
-It will also incorporate lessons from Bangladesh on community initiatives to enhance productivity of water, land and fish in floodplains based on “Integrated Floodplain Management” incorporating natural fisheries.
-The objective of the project is “To develop and disseminate evidence based policy recommendations on how best we can use and manage floodplain natural resources, particularly aquatic resources for fisheries and aquaculture production, to maximize reductions in poverty and hunger, to sustain environment and biodiversity, and to build more resilient livelihoods of the people of Bangladesh and West Bengal, India”.
-The major activities of the project include:
+The CPWF Research Into Use project “Floodplain Fisheries and Aquaculture in Bangladesh and India” built on lessons learned from the activities implemented in Bangladesh by the CPWF Phase 1 project entitled ‘Community Based Fish Culture in Irrigation Systems and Seasonal Floodplains’ (PN35).
+It incorporated lessons on community initiatives to enhance productivity of water, land and fish in floodplains based on “Integrated Floodplain Management” practices.
+The objective of the project was “to develop and disseminate evidence-based policy recommendations on how best we can use and manage floodplain natural resources, particularly aquatic resources for fisheries and aquaculture production, to maximize reductions in poverty and hunger, to sustain environment and biodiversity, and to build more resilient livelihoods of the people of Bangladesh and West Bengal, India”.